wkimak/jasmine-spec-builder/README.md

 Router --> RouterStub
 ```

 Each stub's file name must be the stub's name with a .ts extension.
+If no stub file is found, the dependency will be added to the providers array without its stub.
 ```
 RouterStub --> RouterStub.ts
 ```